SeargeDP/SeargeSDXL/README.md

 Find information about the latest changes here.

+## What's new in v4.2?
+This update contains bug fixes that address issues found after v4.0 was released.

+### Bug Fixes
+- A recent change in ComfyUI conflicted with my implementation of inpainting, this is now fixed and inpainting should work again

+### New Features
+- Support for FreeU has been added and is included in the v4.2 workflow
+- **Note:** the images in the example folder are still embedding v4.1 of the workflow, to use FreeU load the new workflow from the `.json` file in the `workflow` folder

 ## What's new in v4.1?
 This update contains bug fixes that address issues found after v4.0 was released.